Mohammed-Alotaibi511/ECE-410-spring/codefest/cf04/cman_quantization.md

 MAE_bad ≈ 0.17125

-When S is too small, values exceed the INT8 range and are clamped to [-127,127], causing saturation error.
+When S is too small, values exceed the INT8 range and are clamped to [-127,127], and this causes saturation error.